ahihi/mpd-hiss/README.md

 - [Python support for Growl](http://growl.info/documentation/developer/python-support.php)
 - [python-mpd](http://pypi.python.org/pypi/python-mpd/)
 - Python 2.6 users will also need to install [argparse](http://code.google.com/p/argparse/), which is part of the standard library since 2.7.

-## License

-Both the code and accompanying icon are in the public domain.